petebids/petebids.github.io/_posts/2023-03-12-spring-boot-transactional-outbox.markdown

 - write to kafka only & do DB updates later
   - can't read you own writes
   - introduces complexity around consistency
-- use Kafka connect directly on tables ?
+- Get rid of the outbox table & use Kafka connect directly on tables ?
   - lose the schema guarantees